UCI-GDIM31/class-activities-AlePerez25/README.md

 ### W3

-We you make the parameter "friendship level = 0%-100%" and the return type (output) "type boolean = True(yes secret)/false(no secreat)".
+We choose as the parameter "friendship level = 0%-100%" and for the return type (output) "type boolean = True(yes secret)/false(no secreat)".

 ### a flag is the same as booleans.